albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

             spoke               <- where you put gihub action runner
 ```

-Okay, take a look on this picture below
+Okay, take a look at this picture below

 ![Setting](/docs_img/action_runner.png)

-There you can follow the tutorial provided by github
+There you can follow the tutorial provided by GitHub

 Skip the create folder step. because we have [already make empty folder](#folder-for-the-action-runner) for that.

 the get in on each folder

-for example for reticulum
+for example reticulum

 `cd /hubs-actions-runner/reticulum`

-then follow the tutorial provided by github (see the images above) like download the tar file -> config -> run
+then follow the tutorial provided by GitHub (see the images above) like download the tar file -> config -> run

-the tutorial from github action runner is running with `sudo ./run.sh` it will run. but if we close the terminal it will die.
+the tutorial from GitHub action runner is running with `sudo ./run.sh` it will run. but if we close the terminal it will die.

-On the runner folder on your server. you can see `svh.sh` along side with `run.sh`
+On the runner folder on your server. you can see `svh.sh` alongside with `run.sh`

 run